Saitejas21/Images-to-PDF-Convertor/README.md

 - 📄 Reorder thumbnails before exporting
 - 💾 Export as **one high-quality PDF**
 - 🚫 Works **100% offline** – no internet, no tracking, no compression
-- 💻 Clean PyQt5 GUI
+- 🖥️ Built with PyQt5 for a smooth GUI experience
 - 🧡 Cute embedded icon with “S-AI” branding — because this tool was built with love

 ---

 ## 💻 How to Run (Locally)

-> Clone this repo and fire it up like the pro dev you are.

 ```bash
 git clone https://github.com/Saitejas21/StarPdfConverter.git